Louisiana Style Slow Cooked Soul Food Gourmet Ramen Noodles!

 Add 1 1/2 cups of chicken broth.

-Bring the ingredients to a very gentle boil.
+Step 4: Bring the ingredients to a gentle boil.

 Reduce the temperature to low heat.

 Gently simmer the stew, till the ham hock meat becomes tender.
-Add water if the stewing sauce reduces to a thick sauce, before the pork hock meat becomes tender.
+Add a little water if the stewing sauce becomes too thick, before the pork hock meat becomes tender.

-After the pork hock meat is tender, simmer and reduce till the sauce to a medium thick tomato sauce consistency.
+Step 5: After the pork hock meat is tender, simmer and reduce the sauce to a medium thick tomato sauce consistency.

 Adjust the seasoning with sea salt and black pepper if necessary.